Thuja, Arborvitae 'First Editions® Planet Earth™'

 Planting & Growing

-Mr. Bowling Ball Arborvitae will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+Planet Earth® Arborvitae will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.

 More Information